andreasthoelke/dotfiles/.vim/help.md

 get         - get types of in scope/context bindings at cursor position geT         - get type of identifier under cursor in do-bind. also gst, gsT ~/.vim/plugin/tools-langClientHIE-completion.vim#/Get%20types%20and

+### Coc
+CocList symbols  - allows to fuzzy-search and jump to all loaded symbols!
+CocList commands
+CocList sources  - how to prioritise completion sources!
+CocList <c-i> - to see all useful! options

 ## Purs repl / Ghci/ Intero
 leader io/l/k/h - intero open/load/kill/hide